Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-03-attach-floating-ip-to-instance/guide.en-asia.md

 #### Detaching a Floating IP <a name="disassociateip"></a>

-You can detach a Floating ip from your instance at anytime.
+You can detach a Floating IP from your instance at anytime.

 Once you are connected to the Horizon interface, click on `Network`{.action}, then on `Floating IPs`{.action}.